 Distance selling can be far more cost-effective than selling face to face.
 Phone marketing, email marketing and mail order catalogues are all options.
 For many businesses, distance selling means e-commerce - selling online via your website.

-If your business sells to individual consumers without meeting them face to face, you must comply with the Distance Selling Regulations.
+If your business sells to individual consumers without meeting them face to face, you must comply with the Consumer Contracts (formerly Distance Selling) Regulations.

 You must give customers specific ‘prior information’ before a sale is made to help them decide whether to buy.
 And if they decide to buy, you also have to supply specific details in an order confirmation, provided in a durable form (eg in written form).